helsinki-sda-group/AIforLEssAuto/WP4/rl-ridepooling/documentation/demand generation commands.md

 (run in `helsinki updated areas/area1`)
 `netconvert -s area1_connected.net.xml -p plain`

-Then the result is moved to area1/plain to keep folder structure intact
+Then the result should be moved to area1/plain to keep folder structure intact

 ### Step 2
 1. Change the local variables inside the script `plain_scc.py` so that they point to `Helsinki updated areas/area1/plain/...` (The addresses are all prepended with `here` which indicates directory of the script, so you need to use `../../` to refer to the root folder `rl-ridepooling`)